 - Late payment interest on UIF and SDL;

 - Late payment interest on income tax, etc.

-Where an additional assessment was raised after a verification or audit by SARS to disallow the input tax on an invoice that was not considered to be a valid tax invoice per section 20(4) of the Value-Added-Tax Act No. 89 of 1991 (VAT Act), and the vendor subsequently obtains the valid tax invoice from the supplier; such vendor cannot object to the additional assessment raised by SARS.
-Such vendor can claim the input tax on the valid tax invoice in the period where the valid tax invoice is obtained, provided that it is claimed within 5 years from the date on which the tax invoice should have been issued for that supply (Section 16(3) proviso (i) of the VAT Act).
+Where SARS disallowed the input tax deduction due to the invoice considered to be an invalid tax invoice (based on section 16(2) read with section 20(4) of the Value-Added-Tax Act No. 89 of 1991 (VAT Act)), and the vendor subsequently obtains the valid tax invoice from the supplier, such vendor must deduct the input tax in a subsequent tax period rather than object to the additional assessment.
+A vendor can deduct the input tax on the valid tax invoice in the period where the valid tax invoice is obtained, provided that it is claimed within 5 years from the date on which the tax invoice should have been issued for that supply (Section 16(3) proviso (i) of the VAT Act).

 When can I lodge an objection?